AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 In the Analysis of Literature section, Equations 3-7 are evaluated and related to one another to form one basis for parameters of the system's design.

 ### Gas Solubility versus Temperature
-(**The subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content since the major source of the dissolved oxygen is air.
-Therefore, the system's effectiveness in removing dissolved oxygen should be proportional to the system's effectiveness in removing dissolved air.**)
+The subteam plans to evaluate the apparatus's effectiveness by measuring the difference in dissolved oxygen content between the influent and effluent water.
+The subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content since the major source of the dissolved oxygen is air.
+To encourage bubbles to form in the reactor and to simulate the behavior of supersaturated influent water, the subteam plans to utilize the relationship between gas solubility and temperature.

-**Summarize the information & why it relates to our experimental apparatus**
+The subteam has considered using, as influent, heated water that already contains dissolved gas.
+Since the solubility of gases decreases as temperature increases, such water should behave as supersaturated [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).

 <p style="text-align: center;">
 <img src="https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/section_17/67558bdc4beb64e06b29db7b4c8d74bb.jpg" height=350>

 </p>

-**Figure X**: The above graph displays the solubility (mg / 100 g water) of five gases as a function of temperature (degrees Celisus) at a partial pressure of 1 atm [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).
+**Figure 5**: The above graph displays the solubility (mg / 100 g water) of five gases as a function of temperature (degrees Celsius) at a partial pressure of 1 atm [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).

+As illustrated by Figure 5, oxygen and nitrogen are less soluble in water as temperature increases.
+As described in the Methods section, the subteam began to evaluate the change in gas solubility at different temperatures.

 ### Analysis of Literature
 Through conceptual analysis and algebraic manipulation, Equations 3-7 combine to form an estimation of a gas’ solubility in water in an apparatus as illustrated in Figure 1.
 The following paragraphs describe this process.
 All relevant variables have been defined in the Literature Review section.